British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 Work History

 The deposits were discovered and staked by William Haylmore and W.H.
 Ball in 1934.
 Their interests were bought by J.M. and R.R.
 Taylor in 1937.
-The United States Vanadium Corporation optioned the property in 1937 and drove the upper tunnel.
+The United States Vanadium Corporation optioned the property in 1937 and drove the upper tunnel (#1 Adit).
 All work in Canada was terminated in 1939 by the above-named company and the exploratory program on the Northern Gem was not completed.
-During the winter of 1939 the lower tunnel was driven by contractors for J.M. and R.R.
+During the winter of 1939 the lower tunnel (#2 Adit) was driven by contractors for J.M. and R.R.
 Taylor.

-In 1940 the property was optioned for a short time by Bralorne Mines and the two short raises were driven from the lower tunnel.
+In 1940 the property was optioned for a short time by Bralorne Mines and the two short raises were driven from the lower tunnel (#2Adit).
 The lack of a treatment process, and indefinite marketing possibilities at that time, resulted in the option being dropped by Bralorne Mines.

 In 1952 Estella Mines optioned the property.
 A switchback road was completed from Gun Creek bridge to the camp and twelve holes were diamond drilled from the lower tunnel.
 Estella Mines were forced to drop the option when they were unable to meet the due payment in November 1953 and it was not possible to secure an extension from the owners.
 Northern Gem Mining Corporation was formed in December 1955 for the purpose of acquiring and developing the property.
 Work was commenced on the road in June, on the camp in August and on the showings shortly thereafter.
-Work was terminated for the winter October 23rd because of the unusually early arrival of winter snow at the property.
+In 1957, 119 metres of drifting and 16.4 metres of crosscutting was completed on the #1 Adit.
+The 33 adit was driven for 142.7 metres and 23 metres of crosscutting and 853 metres of drilling was completed.

 Major Resources Ltd. held the property in 1979 and conducted airborne magnetometer, VLF-EM and radiometric surveys.
-Anvil Resources Ltd. held the property in 1986 and drilled 2 holes totalling 373.8 metres.
+The radiometric surveys outlined three large zones, the most interesting being the east-west trending Anomaly A, correlating with mineralization within a magnetic low, reflecting sheared and altered granodiorite.
+Anvil Resources Ltd. held the property in 1986 and drilled 2 holes totaling 373.8 metres.

-Cobalt One Energy Corporation Inc. acquired the property in 2018, and subsequently conducted stream sediment sampling and rock geochemistry.
+Cobalt One Energy Corporation Inc. acquired the property in 2017 and subsequently conducted stream sediment, rock and soil sampling, prospecting and mapping, electromagnetic and IP survey, petrophysics studies and diamond drilling through to 2022.

 Bibliography